teknologi/acf-aspect-ratio-validation/README.md

 If the aspect ration is set to 4:3 and the margin at 1% if the width of the uploaded image is 800 pixels then the height can be 594 to 606 pixels
  600 +/- 1% (6px).

+## Credit

+All credit for this code goes to John A. Huebner II.
+He has a boatload of other nice ACF addition over at his [Github account](https://github.com/Hube2).
+I highly recommend them.